google/play-unity-plugins/README.md

 ## Feature plugins

-These plugins add features, such as Google Play Instant support, to a Unity project.
+These plugins add features, such as Google Play Integrity API support, to a Unity project.

 ### Android App Bundle